Haersa/Limelight-Cinema/README.md

 I built the custom feedback messages after researching something similar to solid-toast.
 It uses a PHP session that is set upon successful task completion and is unset afterwards to allow it to echo out the toast div.

 *To test the ticket booking functionality, log into the admin account and click generate showtimes button on the 'Movie Management' page within the admin panel on any movie(will work for all); this will generate showtimes in all 4 cinemas for the week; you can then log out and sign in to the adult account to carry out the booking process.*

+Most of the JavaScript has been found either in StackOverflow, off the shelf from W3Schools, or in Web Development threads/communities in which I have asked for help; however, this was allowed within the project as the main focus was on the php & SQL functionality.